EQUITY AND EARNINGS PER SHARE

 Basic EPS is calculated by dividing net income (loss) applicable to common stockholders by the weighted average number of shares of common stock outstanding during each period.
 Diluted EPS is calculated by dividing net income (loss) applicable to common stockholders by the weighted average number of shares of common stock outstanding plus the additional dilutive effect of dilutive securities during each period.
 The Company’s dilutive securities are its options and RSUs.
-During 2020, 2019, and 2018, based on the treasury stock method, the Company had 623,140, 2,113,022 and 2,718,704 potentially dilutive securities, respectively, which were excluded due to the Company's loss position.
-Net loss applicable to common stockholders is equal to net loss less preferred dividends.
+During 2018 and 2017, based on the treasury stock method, the Company had 2,718,704 and 1,749,596, potentially dilutive securities, respectively, which were excluded due to the Company's loss position.
+During 2016, based on the treasury stock method, the Company had 2,078,515 dilutive securities resulting from its outstanding options.
+During 2018, 2017 and 2016, the Company had: 88,023; 201,430; and 309,024 antidilutive options, respectively.
+Net income (loss) applicable to common stockholders is equal to net income (loss) less preferred dividends.

 Common Stock Issuances

-In 2019, the Company issued a total of 6,000 shares of its common stock to an independent director as part of the Director Stock Program.
+In May 2016 and July 2016, the Company issued a total of 57,740 and 21,798 shares, respectively, of its common stock to its independent directors as a component of their annual compensation.

 All outstanding options granted under prior option plans will continue to be subject to the terms and conditions set forth in the agreements evidencing such options and the terms of respective option plan.
 Upon exercise, all options will be settled in an amount of cash equal to the excess of the fair market value of a share of common stock on the date of exercise over the strike price per share, unless advance approval is made to settle the option in shares of common stock.

 As detailed in the 2018 Plan, the board of directors may permit a first time non-employee director to make a one-time election to participate in a stock purchase and matching grant program (the "Director Stock Program") which provides that if the non-employee director purchases shares of the Company's common stock at fair value within 30 days following the date the individual becomes a non-employee director, then the Company will issue a matching grant of fully vested shares of common stock equal to 20% of the aggregate fair value of the purchased shares.
-In 2018, a non-employee director purchased 41,667 shares and the Company issued 8,333 shares representing the matching grant.
-In 2019, a non-employee director purchased 5,000 shares and the Company issued 1,000 shares representing the matching grant.
-There were no non-employee director purchases in 2020.
+In September 2018, a non-employee director purchased 41,667 shares and the Company issued 8,333 shares representing the matching grant.

-The Company's outstanding options are summarized as follows:
+The Company's outstanding options were summarized as follows:

 The valuation of the employee options has been determined using the Black-Scholes option valuation model.
 The Black-Scholes option valuation model uses assumptions of expected volatility, expected dividend yield of the Company’s stock, expected term of the awards and the risk-free interest rate.
 The fair value of the options was determined using the following assumptions:

-Stock-based compensation expense is recognized on a straight-line basis from grant date through the vesting date of the options.
-Stock-based compensation expense related to the employee options was $0.8 million, $0.6 million (net of the reversals of stock compensation expenses described above), and $2.2 million during the years ended December 31, 2020 ,2019 and 2018, respectively, and was recorded in general and administrative expense on the Consolidated Statements of Operations.
-The unrecognized stock-based compensation expense related to the unvested options was $1.1 million as of December 31, 2020 and will be expensed over a weighted average of 1.7 years.
+Stock-based compensation expense is recognized on a straight-line basis through the vesting date of the options.
+Stock-based compensation expense related to the employee options was $2.2 million during the year ended December 31, 2018 and was recorded in general and administrative expense on the Consolidated Statements of Operations.
+The unrecognized stock-based compensation expense related to the unvested options was $13.1 million as of December 31, 2018 and will be expensed over a weighted average of 2.3 years.

-The closing price on the New York Stock Exchange for the Company’s common stock as of December 31, 2020 was $2.38 per share.
+The following table summarizes the Company’s outstanding options at December 31, 2018.
+Note that the last sales price on the New York Stock Exchange for the Company’s common stock in the year ended December 31, 2018 was $3.92 per share.